NDIS services

 Even shoes that look good, can be good for your feet.
 We even have ways to adjust high heels to make them more comfortable.

-In some cases we work with pedorthists, or bootmakers, to customise standard footwear or make custom footwear for certain conditions including deformities and leg length differences.
+In some cases we work with Pedorthists, or bootmakers, to customise standard footwear or make custom footwear for certain conditions including deformities and leg length differences.

 • There are many types of ankle brace, and the right one can help increase ankle stability and reduce falls risk.